-When you post a new wedding to your website, share the link on Twitter and Facebook.
+When you post a new wedding to your website, share the link on Facebook (and LinkedIn and Twitter if you have them).
 Feel free to share it again on the couple’s anniversary or when it’s relevant.

 Also, consider sharing links to your website on other social media posts when it makes sense.
 Something like: “These warmer temperatures are making me think of spring weddings!
 Here was one of my favorite spring weddings from last year: [link]”

 Search traffic on mobile devices (smartphones and tablets) is higher than ever.
 To make sure searchers on mobile are happy with their results, Google started giving rankings boosts to websites that are mobile friendly back in 2015.

 Google recommends having a responsive website.
 That means your website adjusts its layout based on the size of the screen.
 It is not recommended to have a separate website for mobile visitors (like m.yourwebsite.com).